-Leaves are egg-shaped, lower leaves with heart-shape bases, sometime entire or with a few blunt teeth.
+Leaves are egg-shaped, lower leaves long, with heart-shape bases, sometimes entire or with a few blunt teeth.

 Flowers: Unlike many composites in the Aster family, the genus Arctium has no ray florets.
 The pink to purplish disc florets (up to 40+) occur in bristly heads.
-Each disc floret has a pinkish corolla, cylinder in form with 5 upward lobes.
+Each disc floret has a pinkish corolla, cylinder in form with 5 upward pointing lobes.
 Florets can occasionally have white corollas (photo below).
-Inside the corolla are the dark purple anthers which create a sheath about the white style which is exserted above the anthers.
+Inside the corolla are the 5 dark purple anthers which create a sheath about the white style both of which are exserted from the corolla throat when the floret opens.
 The style has a bifurcated tip (split in two parts).
 The bristly effect of the outside of the flower head is from the green phyllaries (bracts) of the flower head which have inward curving hooks at their tip.
 The phyllaries are arranged in 9 to 17 series with their bases appressed to the flower head.

 Fruit: At maturity these hooked phyllaries turn the flower head into a clinging, prickly bur which contains several small brownish cypselae (seeds of the Aster family which resemble achenes).
 Dogs are quite familiar with burdock burs.